wooogler/paer/README.md

 Node.js backend that handles:
 - Document processing and management
 - AI integration for intelligent writing assistance
+- MongoDB database operations
-- Data persistence and API endpoints
+- API endpoints

 Core functionality in `src/routes/` for API endpoints and `src/services/` for business logic.